Learn Now, Pay Back After You’re Hired.

 What is the application and approval process?

-Our Admissions team will provide application links for our different financing options after students have been accepted into their program of choice.
-The Catalyst application is a simple online form that takes 5-10 minutes to complete.
-Students should have the following information available in order to finish their applications as quickly as possible:
+Our Admissions team will provide application links for our different financing options upon request.
+The ISL application is a simple online form that takes 5-10 minutes to complete and involves hard credit pull.
+You should have the following information available in order to finish your application as quickly as possible:

 Your financial need (the tuition amount you’ll request).

 Two references/communication contacts.

-After students submit an application, they will be invited to complete GA's internal application process.
-Students must complete course pre-work, pass the assessment, and complete Outcomes pre-work in order to be certified.
-Once GA certifies a student, they are sent a final round of disclosure documents to sign.
-Once students sign these documents, their ISA contract will be finalized.
+After you submit an application, you will be invited to complete GA's internal application process.
+Students must complete course pre-work, pass the assessment, and complete GA's Outcomes pre-work in order to be certified.
+If approved, once GA certifies a student, you will be sent a final disclosure with the specific terms of your ISL.
 This entire process from start to finish takes at least two weeks.

 When do participants start making payments?

-If students don’t secure employment earning $3,333.34/month (which annualizes to $40,000 per year) before their grace period expires, they must reach out to our servicing partner, Vemo Education, to request deferment.
-Payments will begin once the student earns at least $40,000 per year or $3,333.34/month.
-This threshold to begin payback applies to all jobs — full-time and part-time, regardless of the field.
+If students don’t secure employment earning $3,333.33/month (which annualizes to $40,000 per year) before their grace period expires, they must reach out to Stride Funding to request deferment.
+Payments will begin once once you are earning at least $40,000 per year or $3,333.33/month.² This threshold to begin payback applies to all jobs—full-time and part-time, regardless of the field.